physrisk/website-source/README.md

 You may (re)use the content according to [CC-BY-NC](https://creativecommons.org/licenses/by-nc/4.0/) license.
 Simply put - you may use or modify it as long as you do so for non-commercial purpose and as long as you appropriately attribute (refer/link to) the [Physics of Risk](http://rf.mokslasplius.lt/).

+**Note:** Files in `vilnius-2006-cost-p10/` directory may be available under different licenses.
+Contact the authors of respective theses for more information.

+**Note:** Some files in `uploads/models/js-lib/` may also be a subject to a different license.
+We have retained respective license notifications (or links to the applicable licenses) wherever possible with the files themselves.

 If in doubt, please contact [us](http://rf.mokslasplius.lt/about/).